Military aid to the civil power: Germany

 The post-war Constitution of Germany strictly forbids the use of military force in police functions.
-The functions that MACP has in other countries are carried out by special police forces, which are basically under the control of the state governments, not of the federal government.
+In order to split the power of the government, the functions that MACP has in other countries are carried out by special or specialized police forces like the Bereitschaftspolizei units, each with a high number of officers, of each state police force, which are under the control of the state governments and not of the federal government.

 For some actions, federal police forces can be used either by orders of the federal administration and federal judiciary or by request of the state government.
 The counter-terrorist unit GSG 9 is part of the Bundespolizei (until 2005 known as the Bundesgrenzschutz) and is well known in Germany for its antiterrorist missions.
-However, several state police corps have similar units.
-The Bundesgrenzschutz and the GSG 9 were historically combatants and they had military ranks, but have always been under the control of the Ministry of the Interior.
+However, several state police corps maintains similar units, the SEK (Spezialeinsatzkommando).
+The Bundesgrenzschutz and the GSG 9 were historically combatants and they had military ranks, but have always been under the control of the Ministry of the Interior, similar to the internal troops in Eastern Europe during the Cold War period.

 This strict separation between civil and military power was enacted to prevent the army from becoming a political power again in internal affairs and to secure its subordination to the civil power.
 Since the 1990s, a number of conservative politicians has called for an abolition of this rule, but there seems to be no majority for such a change.